October 1, 2018

-This warning letter is being issued to you for violating our company policy on misconduct, as outlined in our employee handbook.
+This written warning for misconduct is being issued to you for violating our company policy, as outlined in our employee handbook.
 You signed acknowledging that you received a copy of our employee handbook on March 3, 2011.

 Specifically, on July 7, 2013, at approximately 2:45pm you were observed throwing your stapler across the office hitting the wall creating a small hole.
 After we spoke you stated that you were upset from a conversation you had with your spouse.
 Although you did apologize your actions resulted in $267.47 in damages to the wall.